alex-654/workbook/book_summary/completed_code/part 2.md

 The bottom line is that programmers who compensate for inherent human limitations write code that’s easier for themselves and others to understand and that has fewer errors.

 **Desirable Characteristics of a Design**
 Here’s a list of internal design characteristics:

 - Minimal complexity
 - Ease of maintenance
 - Loose coupling
   means designing so that you hold connections among different parts of a program to a minimum.
 - Extensibility
   You can change a piece of a system without affecting other pieces.
 - Reusability
-  means designing the system so that you can reuse pieces of it in other systems.
 - High fan-in
-  High fan-in refers to having a high number of classes that use a given class.
+  refers to having a high number of classes that use a given class.
 High fan-in implies that a system has been designed to make good use of utility classes at the lower levels in the system.
 - Low-to-medium fan-out
   means having a given class use a low-to-medium number of other classes.
 High fan-out (more than about seven) indicates that a class uses a large number of other classes and may therefore be overly complex.
 - Portability
 - Leanness
   Voltaire said that a book is finished not when nothing more can be added but when nothing more can be taken away.
 - Stratification
   Design the system so that you can view it at one level without dipping into other levels.
 - Standard techniques
   Try to give the whole system a familiar feeling by using standardized, common approaches.

 ## 5.3 Design Building Blocks: Heuristics

-- Find Real-World Object
+- **Find Real-World Object**
   object-oriented approach, which focuses on identifying real-world and synthetic objects
-- Form Consistent Abstractions
+- **Form Consistent Abstractions**
   Abstraction is the ability to engage with a concept while safely ignoring some of its details—handling different details at different levels.
-Any time you work with an aggregate, you’re working with an abstraction.
 If you refer to an object as a “house” rather than a combination of glass, wood, and nails, you’re making an abstraction.
-- Encapsulate Implementation Details
+- **Encapsulate Implementation Details**
   Encapsulation picks up where abstraction leaves off.
   Abstraction says, “You’re allowed to look at an object at a high level of detail.”
   Encapsulation says, “Furthermore, you aren’t allowed to look at an object at any other level of detail.”
-- Inherit - When Inheritance Simplifies the Design
+- **Inherit** - When Inheritance Simplifies the Design
-- Hide Secrets (Information Hiding)
+- **Hide Secrets** (Information Hiding)
   Asking about what needs to be hidden supports good design decisions at all levels.
   Two types of hiding
     - Hiding complexity so that your brain doesn't have to deal with it